ameyanator/ameyanator.github.io/_posts/2018-12-12-My100DaysOfFitness.md

 **Today's Progress:** Jogged around the cricket ground again today thrice without stopping.

 **Thoughts:** It was definitely easier to get up and and to make it to the cricket ground today.
 Plan to hit the gym tomorrow.

+### Day 3: January 11, 2019

+**Today's Progress:** Hit the gym and jogged around both today.
+Finally managed to do some upper body excercises today.

+**Thoughts:** Plan to increase my stamina and continue at the current pace for atleast five more days.